-Special Instructions for Proposals Selecting the Division of Advanced Cyberinfrastructure (ACI) as the First Unit of Consideration
+Special Instructions for Proposals Selecting the Division of Advanced Cyberinfrastructure (ACI) as the Primary Unit of Consideration

-DMREF proposals of specific interest to the Division of Advanced Cyberinfrastructure must deal with problems in the range of issues described above and will be evaluated based on the extent that they:
+DMREF proposals of specific interest to the Division of Advanced Cyberinfrastructure must deal with problems in the range of issues described above that will advance the DMREF agenda.
+In addition DMREF topics of special interest to ACI include, but are not limited to:

-- Contribute to development and deployment of comprehensive, integrated, sustainable, and secure cyberinfrastructure at the national or international scale; - · Have an effective cyberinfrastructure impact with clearly defined benefits across multiple research disciplines; - Promote the transition from basic research to effective practice; and - Build on existing or upcoming ACI investments, as well as major cyberinfrastructure investments from other parts of NSF.
+- Development and deployment of comprehensive, integrated, sustainable, and secure cyberinfrastructure at the national or international scale: - · Cyberinfrastructure with clearly defined benefits across multiple research disciplines; - The transition of basic research to effective practice; and - The enhancement of existing or upcoming ACI investments, as well as major cyberinfrastructure investments from other parts of NSF.